-The earliest obtainable edition of John Mitchell's monumental map of North America, widely regarded as the single most important and influential map in American history.
+A handsome example of the 1755 first edition of John Mitchell's monumental map of North America, widely regarded as the single most important and influential map in American history.

-As noted by Benjamin Franklin in his April 9, 1790 letter to Thomas Jefferson, Mitchell's map was the central reference point in negotiating boundaries between the Britain and the newly independent United States under the Treaty of Paris in 1783.
+As noted by Benjamin Franklin in his April 9, 1790 letter to Thomas Jefferson, Mitchell's map was the central reference point in negotiating boundaries between Britain and the newly independent United States under the Treaty of Paris in 1783.

 I can now assure you that I am perfectly clear in the Remembrance that the Map we used in tracing the Boundary was brought to the Treaty by the Commissioners of England, and that it was the same that was published by Mitchell about 20 years before."